weblate/jwlmanager/README.md

 [![](icons/rss-36.png)](https://github.com/erykjj/jwlmanager/releases.atom)

 ____
+[^*]: This is the older (Qt5/PySide2-based) branch, for older operating systems (like MS Windows 7/8, or macOS 10.13 High Sierra).
+Development continues on the newer (Qt6/PySide6-based) [branch for v2](https://github.com/erykjj/jwlmanager/tree/master).
 [^1]: [JW Library](https://www.jw.org/en/online-help/jw-library/) is a registered trademark of *Watch Tower Bible and Tract Society of Pennsylvania*.
-[^2]: Packaged with Python 3.8.10/PySide2 (Qt5) and compatible with MS Windows 7 and up.
-For Windows Defender and other anti-virus alerts see [here](https://github.com/erykjj/jwlmanager/issues/1#issuecomment-1356470805)
+[^2]: For Windows Defender and other anti-virus alerts see [here](https://github.com/erykjj/jwlmanager/issues/1#issuecomment-1356470805)
-[^3]: Packaged with Python 3.7.9/PySide2 (Qt5) and compatible with macOS 10.13 (High Sierra) and up.